Best Golf Wedges 2025

 Arguably lacks versatility for the more creative golfers

-Taylormade are maybe better known for making some of the best drivers in golf, but the MG4 wedges are a fantastic option for those looking new clubs to help with their short game.
-The raw face contrasts nicely with the outer body of the wedge, while multiple bounce and loft options allow a lot of customization.
+Taylormade may be better known for making some of the best drivers in golf, but don't sleep on their wedges.
+The MG4 wedges are a fantastic option for any golfer looking to upgrade their wedges for this year.
+We loved the looks and performance of the MG4.
+The raw face contrasts nicely with the outer body of the wedge, while multiple bounce and loft options (seven bounce options - low standard and high, LBV, SBC and HBW along with the TW grind) allow a lot of customization which is vital in getting the right wedge for your own game.

-Like the Hi-Toe 3 wedge, Taylormade have added Raised Micro-Ribs between the grooves for optimum spin levels, while spin tread technology has been used to push moisture off the face at impact to help with distance and spin control as well as consistency.
+Raised Micro-Ribs have been added between the grooves for optimum spin levels, while spin tread technology has been used to push moisture off the face at impact to help with distance and spin control as well as consistency.

-There are now seven bounce options - low standard and high, LBV, SBC and HBW along with the TW grind, so if you're liking the look of the MG4, we recommend getting custom fitted so you can find the exact model to suit your game.
-From a looks perspective, we really liked these wedges in both the chrome and the black finishes.
+From a looks perspective, we really liked these wedges in both the chrome and the black finishes, although chrome is generally the better option if longevity is a consideration.
 The profile is very traditional and the wedges are progressive through the lofts in lots of ways - hosel length, toe height, blade length, and offset.

 TaylorMade Hi-Toe 4 Wedge